EthanYidong/tp/docs/team/ethanyidong.md

 [Contributed Code](https://nus-cs2113-ay2223s2.github.io/tp-dashboard/?search=ethanyidong&breakdown=true)

 #### Enhancements
-- Overall command parsing structure
+- Task: Overall command parsing structure
+  - What it does: allows developers to easily add new commands in a nested routing structure, i.e. ("recipe possible" and "recipe almost" can be nested under a "recipe" routing node).
 - Overall application architecture
+  - What it does: provide a framework for developers to write new commands (executable, factory to create executable, and router to decide which factory to call).
-- Ingredient and recipe database setup
+- Ingredient and recipe database setup plus recipe cooking and preparation time.
+  - What it does: allow developers to easily add new recipes via editing JSON rather than Java code.
-  - Recipe cooking and preparation time
+  - What it does: allow users to see the cooking and preparation times for a given recipe.
-- Ingredients list command
+- Ingredients list command.
+  - What it does: allow users to see a list of valid ingredients.
 - Ingredients search command
+  - What it does: allow users to see a list of ingredients matching some keywords.
 - Allergens command
+  - What it does: allow users to filter out recipes which contain a list of allergens.

 #### UG
 - Front Matter: extended value proposition